patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/data_structures/hash_table/hash_table.md

     - Linear Probing
         - With linear probing, when we find a collision, we search through the array to find the next empty slot.
         - Unlike with separate chaining, this allows us to store a single key-value at each index

+KEYS / VALUES

+-   Keys

+    -   Loops through the hash table array and returns an array of keys in the table

+-   Values
+    -   Loops through the hash table array and returns an array of values in the table